openai/gym-http-api/README.md

       * returns: `observation` -- the initial observation of the space

   * POST `/v1/envs/<instance_id>/step/`
-      * Reset the state of the environment and return an initial observation.
+      *  Step though an environment using an action.
       * param: `instance_id` -- a short identifier (such as '3c657dbc')
         for the environment instance
 	  * param: `action` -- an action to take in the environment